lttng/lttng-docs/contents/nuts-and-bolts/intro.md

 format, an optimized file format for production and analyses of multi-gigabyte data.
 LTTng is the result of close to 10 years of active development by a community of passionate developers.
-It is currently available on all major desktop and embedded Linux distributions.
+It is currently available on all major desktop, server, and embedded Linux distributions.

 The main interface for tracing control is a single command line tool